Amit Goyal, Director, UB RENEW Institute

 His accolades include the presidential level Department of Energy E. O. Lawrence Award in the inaugural category of Energy Science & Innovation.
 The energy secretary bestows this award on behalf of the U.S. President.

+He is a Member of the National Academy of Engineering (NAE).
 Other key honors include: ten R&D100 Awards which are widely regarded as the Oscars for innovation; three Federal Laboratory Consortium (FLC) awards for technology transfer; the 2012 World Technology Award in the materials category; 2010 R&D 100 Magazine’s Innovator of the Year Award; 2010 Distinguished Alumnus Award from the Indian Institute of Technology; the 2008 Nano50TM Innovator Award; the 2007 Pride of India Gold Award; University of Rochester’s Distinguished Scholar Medal in 2007.